HubAI SDK

 .pt weights file.
 The input shape of the model must be specified, and you can optionally include the class names.
 Supplying the

 class names is recommended, otherwise, they will be automatically retrieved during the conversion process.
-The currently supported
+You do not need to set

 table](https://github.com/luxonis/tools?tab=readme-ov-file#-supported-models).